-Motorcycle accidents in Michigan must adhere to a specific set of rules and laws.
-A motorcycle is not considered a “motor vehicle” by Michigan’s no-fault law however individuals injured on motorcycles certainly have many benefits and protections under the law.
+Motorcyclists in Michigan must adhere to a specific set of rules and laws.
+A motorcycle is not considered a “motor vehicle” according to Michigan’s no-fault law; however, individuals injured on motorcycles certainly have many benefits and protections under the law.

-Individuals who have been injured while riding a motorcycle can unfortunately sustain very serious injuries as a result of the weight of the motorcycle and the lack of protection surrounding the rider as would be the situation in an automobile.
+Individuals who have been injured while riding a motorcycle can unfortunately sustain very serious injuries as a result of the weight of the motorcycle and the lack of protection surrounding the rider.
 Statistics have shown that a motorcyclist is at a much higher risk of being injured or dying in a motorcycle accident than an occupant of an automobile would be.

-Michigan requires an additional endorsement on an individual’s driver’s license to allow him or her to legally operate a motorcycle on the streets of Michigan.
-The reason is that it is different driving a motorcycle as compared to driving a car.
-Jim Elliott is a motorcycle endorsed driver and has owned and driven motorcycles on and off road for many years.
-He is well informed concerning the laws relating to motorcycle accidents and has the experience to handle even the most difficult cases.
+Michigan requires an additional endorsement on a driver’s license to allow a person to legally operate a motorcycle on the streets of Michigan.
+The reason is that it is different driving a motorcycle compared to driving a car.
+James O. Elliott is a motorcycle endorsed driver and has owned and driven motorcycles on and off road for many years.
+He is well-informed concerning the laws relating to motorcycle accidents and has the experience to handle even the most difficult cases.

-Click here to contact attorney Jim Elliott for a free legal consultation.
+Click here to contact Attorney James O. Elliott for a free legal consultation.
 He looks forward to speaking with you.

 ![]() |